julp/haytni/guides/howto/implement_banishment.md

 end
 ```

-(the part to turn it on or off in your admin panel is not shown - its just a form/checkbox with a separate *changeset* function)
+(the part to turn it on or off in your admin panel is not shown - it's just a form/checkbox with a separate *changeset* function)